The Yale SOM core curriculum in your first year is unique in how it ties together the pieces of a business school education into a meaningful whole.

 Basics of Accounting

-Learn the bookkeeping mechanics and the economic concepts, such as assets, liabilities, and income, and, that provide the foundation of accounting systems around the world.
+Learn the bookkeeping mechanics and the economic concepts, such as assets, liabilities, and income, that provide the foundation of accounting systems around the world.

 Probability Modeling and Statistics